1 vs. 100 (American game show): GSN repeats and revival

 Game Show Network (GSN) began airing reruns of the show on June 6, 2009.
 With the ratings success of those shows in reruns, GSN announced a casting call in August 2010, implying that the network would be producing new episodes.

-On October 13, 2010, GSN announced plans to premiere an original revival series, hosted by then-Dancing with the Stars judge Carrie Ann Inaba.
+On October 13, 2010, GSN announced plans to premiere an original revival series, hosted by Dancing with the Stars judge Carrie Ann Inaba.
 The initial order of 40 half-hour episodes began airing weekdays on November 15, 2010.
 The Mob members participated via webcam, while the "1" plays for the top prize of $50,000 ($100,000 on some episodes).
 Contestants also only had two of the NBC version's helps available: "Poll the Mob" and "Trust the Mob".
 In addition, contestants were only given the option to leave the game upon reaching at least $1,000 on the prize ladder, while the "Sneak Peek" was not used until the contestant had reached at least $10,000.